China is working on a new aircraft carrier fighter jet to replace J-15s

 China is working on a new fighter jet for aircraft carriers to replace its J-15s

-Military experts and sources say task has become more pressing after series of mechanical failures and crashes, as Beijing pursues blue-water navy ambitions
+Experts say the task has become more pressing after a series of mechanical failures and crashes, as Beijing pursues global navy ambitions

 Related topics